 For students at university, most policies will provide cover for their belongings whilst away – but not all.
 Again, this is worth checking, particularly if they are valuable or expensive items with them.

 n the case of valuable items, the monetary value will often change over time.
-As the value of your treasured possessions changes and you don’t update your insurance cover, you are likely to find yourself underinsured.
+As the value of your treasured possessions changes and you don’t update your insurance coverage, you are likely to find yourself underinsured.

 Contents are not the only thing that can be left underinsured.
 The building itself can easily be insured for the wrong amount.
 Many people think that the amount of cover required is the same as the property value or mortgage amount.